CorgiDev/CVE_Search/ReadMe.md

 # Project Title
-Brief description here.
-This program pulls down a list of Common Vulnerabilities and Exposures (CVEs) from https://cve.mitre.org/data/downloads/, and then imports it into a dictionary that can be searched.
+This program pulls down a list of Common Vulnerabilities and Exposures (CVEs) from https://cve.mitre.org/data/downloads/, formats the file to remove unneeded data, and then allows the user to search it.
+Returns the results in a separate CSV file for easier reading.
 ![CVE site screenshot](/ReadMe-Files/00-screencapture.png)

 ## Pre-requisites